authrocket/authrocket-ruby/README.md

     AuthRocket::Api.use_default_routes = false

-Then add your own routes to `config/routes.rb`:
+Then add your own route to `config/routes.rb`:

     get 'mylogout' => 'logins#logout'